dgis/xsddiagram/ReadMe.txt

 FEATURES:

 - GPL
-- Need of the Microsoft Framework.NET 2.0 (if not already install)
+- Need of the Microsoft Framework.NET 2.0 (if not already install) or Mono
 - Display the elements, the groups and the attributes
 - Show the text/HTML documentation of element and attribute when available
 - Print the diagram